JavaScriptKC/workshop/labs/REPL.md

    callback();
 }

-//Used as a callback argument
-Foo(function () {
+//An anonymous function used as a callback argument Foo(function () {
    //Callback function body
 });